A/E/C Marketing Tactics Shift With Ever-Changing Internet Landscape

 The success of a page should be measured by one criteria: Does the visitor do what you want them to do?

 Every step of SWC’s digital marketing strategy—from the design to the content—has the user in mind.

 As ideas like alternative energy solutions and smart cities evolve, so must the technologies that govern them and thereby the marketing strategies that make them visible.

-Join SWC as we showcase “best-in-class” examples of web design, SEO and digital marketing strategy at our next upcoming Chicagoland event.
+Join SWC as we showcase “best-in-class” examples of web design, SEO and digital marketing strategy at our next upcoming Chicagoland IT event.

 Exceptional Social Media and Marketing Statistics for 2014”’, Webbiquity, April 2014

 “The Digital Evolution in B2B Marketing”, Google & Corporate Executive Board Company, 2012

 2015 Construction Marketing Outlook- Survey Results, Construction Marketing Association Blog